Waznop/Project-2.1---Snake/README.md

 * +: food

 You will be implementing and testing a series of functions to draw the board and to detect collisions.
 Everything else has already been written for you.
 If you're curious, take at look at the files in `lib/`.

+**You don't need to worry about invalid inputs.
+Autograder tests will derive from situations that could happen in the actual game.**

 #### Drawing the board